 Its AI-driven summaries and reporting tools also appeal to finance and operations teams that rely on accurate data to plan and forecast.

-Aline is an AI-powered platform built for complete contract lifecycle management (from the first draft to the final signature and post-signature analysis), giving legal ops teams, general counsels, and contract managers a single place to create, review, sign, and track every agreement.
-Users can handle end-to-end contract mangement without changing between Word files, approval emails, eSignature tools, and scattered shared drives.
+Aline is an AI-powered platform for complete contract lifecycle management (from the first draft to the final signature and post-signature analysis).
+It gives legal ops teams, general counsels, and contract managers a single CLM solution to create, review, sign, and track every agreement.

 Aline’s biggest advantage comes from AI-driven accuracy paired with measurable outcomes.
 Smart drafting and redlining help teams save 15+ hours each week and drive up to $40K in annual savings.
-This happens through automatically flagging risky language, applying approved clauses, and generating ready-to-send contracts in minutes, rather than through manual drafting cycles.

 Here’s what our client says:

 “The redlining function is incredible.
-When I get a 50-page commercial agreement, I throw it in the redlining playbook and that first pass is done in 15 minutes”. - Keith Boeker, Associate Attorney, Pharmacann.
+When I get a 50-page commercial agreement, I throw it in the redlining playbook, and that first pass is done in 15 minutes”. - Keith Boeker, Associate Attorney, Pharmacann.

 The platform’s AI legal assistant also summarizes agreements, flags obligations, and learns from your past edits to make future reviews faster and more precise.